jcampbellco/ImageMover/README.md

 Frustrated that Chrome didn't offer a similar plugin, I decided to whip up a little image mover to help at least bulk-save images then clean them up.

 # Usage
-Make sure you have the appropriate paths configured as seen below

-Once that's done, you should be able to open the application and see an image to the left hand side.
-On the right, will be your sources, along with an Add or Remove directory button.
+Opening the application for the first time should show nothing, on the right hand side add some source and destination directories to get started.

 Double click any of the items in the list on the right, and the image you see will be moved to that directory.
 It couldn't be more simple!

 # Configuration
 The config file is stored (on Windows) in the AppData directory.
-For Windows, it's located at `%appdata%\Local\reddeth\ImageMover` in a file called `config.ini`
+For Windows, it's located at `%appdata%\Local\ImageMover\ImageMover` in a file called `config.ini`

 If you have already run the application once, that file should be created.
 It's structure will look like: